tanlee102/tanlee102/README.md

 Hi there 👋
-I'm a passionate developer from Vietnam, dedicated to independently creating high-quality products.
-I have a deep love for coding, video editing, content writing, watching anime, playing chess, and football.
-I enjoy learning new things and documenting my journey to expand my knowledge 📚.
-While I have a strong desire to travel, I'm currently focused on building my career.
-I'm actively seeking job opportunities and remain hopeful about finding the right role soon!
+I’m a passionate developer from Vietnam, dedicated to crafting high‑quality products from concept to launch.
+My interests span coding, video editing, content writing, anime, chess, and football...
+I love learning new technologies and sharing my journey along the way 📚.
+Currently, I’m focused on growing my latest project—explore it at miwabox.com 🌐.

-📧 Feel free to connect with me: lequoctanre@gmail.com
+Feel free to say hello: lequoctanre@gmail.com